Best Period Exercise to do During Menstruation

 The Balasana, also known as the Child’s pose, is a relaxing and restorative yoga pose that helps to alleviate tension and stiffness by stretching the back.
 This pose can improve digestion and loosen the hips, making it a comfortable exercise to perform even during menstruation.

-Tips for Best Results from Exercise in Periods:
+Tips for Period Exercise For Getting Best Results

-Use Pain-Relieving Devices: You can use menstrual pain-relieving devices such as Welme’s Period Pain Relief Device.
-This device is a natural and drug-free option backed by scientifically proven TENS technology that can provide relief from menstrual cramps.
+You can use period pain relieving devices that are natural and drug-free option backed by scientifically proven TENS technology that can provide relief from menstrual cramps.
 It works by using built-in technology to produce endorphins and reduce pain signals to the brain.

 Typical symptoms of the period such as cramping, bloating, fatigue, headaches, etc. can hamper your willingness and pleasure in exercising.
 It might not seem like the ideal time to engage in physical activity.
 However, multiple research proves the calming effect exercise can have on menstruating women.
 Utilizing period pain relief devices can further help in alleviating some of the associated symptoms of periods.